 - A lot of programmable keys

 - Great software compatibility with Windows 10

-- Drawing area size is perfect for prolonged usage
+- The drawing area size is perfect for prolonged usage

 - Easy to set up

-- The LCD display is well calibrated, and has a colour accuracy of 92% Adobe RGB
+- The LCD display is well-calibrated and has a color accuracy of 92% Adobe RGB

 - Comes with lifetime technical support

 - The display isn’t fully laminated, and the display gap gives a slight parallax effect